15 best practices for contact center agent training programs What is a cloud contact center?

 What is interactive voice response (IVR)?

 Interactive voice response (IVR) is an automated telephony system that interacts with callers, gathers information and routes calls to the appropriate recipients.
-An IVR system accepts a combination of voice input and touch-tone keypad selection and provides the appropriate responses in the form of voice, fax, callback, email and other contact methods.
+An IVR system accepts a combination of voice input and touch-tone keypad selections and then provides the appropriate responses in the form of voice, fax, callback, email and other contact methods.

 How interactive voice response works

 An IVR application provides prerecorded voice responses for appropriate situations, keypad signal logic, access to relevant data and, potentially, the ability to record voice input for later use.
-Using computer telephony integration (CTI), IVR systems can hand off a call to a human being who can view data related to the caller on a display.
+Using computer telephony integration, IVR systems can hand off a call to a human being who can view data related to the caller on a display.

 IVR systems also use dual-tone multi-frequency (DTMF) signals as a line of communication between a phone and a computer.
 The computer uses a telephony board or card to understand DTMF signals.

-IVR systems are based on the programming language Voice Extensible Markup Language (VoiceXML).
-VoiceXML consists of several components, including a telephone network, TCP/IP network, a VoiceXML telephony server, a web server and databases that all work together to provide the best possible customer service.
+IVR systems are based on the programming language VoiceXML, which is an extension of Extensible Markup Language.
+The systems consist of several components -- including a telephone network, TCP/IP network, a VoiceXML telephony server, a web server and databases -- all working together to provide the best possible customer service.

 Uses of interactive voice response

-The IVR system in the latter case eliminates the need for a switchboard operator to answer incoming calls.
-This instance often presents a caller with a menu of options and can attempt to answer frequently asked questions.
+The IVR system eliminates the need for a switchboard operator to answer incoming calls.
+In this instance, the system presents a caller with a menu of options and can provide answers to frequently asked questions or contact information.
+It can also escalate calls to live agents.

 Organizations can also use IVR systems in the following ways:

-• simple order entry transactions; and
+• For simple order entry or bill payment transactions.

-IVR systems can also be used in more complicated ways to simplify processes in other departments.
+IVR systems can also be used in more complicated ways to simplify processes in other departments:

 Benefits of interactive voice response